nakul-3205/Nextjsauth/README.md

 Add forgot/reset password flow

-Use a real email provider (e.g., SendGrid)
+Use a real email provider

+## there are few errors to be fixed soon